clement-jny/dolibarr-docker-dev/README.md

 Launch the docker-compose up, and connect on http://localhost/dolibarr/htdocs to launch the install

+If you want to change the php version or mysql kernel, launch docker-compose up -d --build

 ## install setting
 On the database setting
 * use mysql on database server